compsocialscience/summer-institute/2021/helsinki/pre_arrival.md

 - [Introduction to R for Social Scientists](https://clanfear.github.io/CSSS508/), Taught by Charles Lanfear at University of Washington.
 This course includes videos of lectures, slides, and assignments.
 - [Learn R](https://www.codecademy.com/learn/learn-r), Code Academy.

-Please note that the majority of the coding work presented at SICSS-Helsinki 2021 will employ R or Python.
+Please note that most of the coding work presented at SICSS-Helsinki 2021 will employ R or Python.
 You are welcome to employ a language of your choice, such as Julia, Java or other languages that are commonly used by computational social scientists.
 However, we cannot support those languages.

-For SICSS Helsinki, we do assigned homeworks from Coding Social Science.
+For SICSS Helsinki, we do assign homework from Coding Social Science.

 ## Lecture videos

 SICSS-Helsinki 2021 will be using a [flipped classroom model](https://en.wikipedia.org/wiki/Flipped_classroom).
-Therefore, you should read assigned papers and chapters before each meetings, and then we will use our time together for discussion and group activities.
+Therefore, you should read assigned papers and chapters before each meeting, and then we will use our time together for discussion and group activities.

 ## Computing environment